rosetta-labs-erb/authority-boundary-ledger/index.md

 **The pattern generalizes to robotics.**

-For example, like reifying "medical advice" into a privileged tool, we can reify **physical force, or tasks,** into privileged tools.
+For example: like reifying "medical advice" into a privileged tool, we can reify **physical force, or tasks,** into privileged tools.

 Imagine a home robot with a `heavy_lift` capability (allowing force \> 100N).